 Everyone reacts to traumatic events in their own complex way.
 Research has shown that some common effects men may experience are thoughts and feelings of anger, shame, guilt, numbness, or flashbacks, nightmares, and physical or mental health problems.

 Men can feel trapped and isolated by misinformation about male sexual abuse and rape, such as the false view that men can’t be raped and fears that sexual abuse can make you into an abuser.
-Our partners at SurvivorsUK have an excellent page you can read about the myths and realities of male sexual abuse.
+You can read here about the myths and realities of male sexual abuse.

 Whatever your experience, our advisors and counsellors will not be shocked or make assumptions about you.
 After working with Safeline clients often say that they have moved on from what happened or have reclaimed their life.

 Our team of specialist staff have had training in working with men and boys who have been raped or sexually abused.
-There is a range of services that they can offer:
+There is a range of services that they can offer and these are open to men and boys without discrimination.

-Helpline and Online Support Service – Confidential chat, via telephone, email, text and instant message.
+Male Helpline and Online Support Service for men and boys living in England and Wales– Confidential support via telephone, email, live chat and text.
 The team offer information, signposting and support and can tell you more about the other Safeline services.
-Contact them now

 Counselling and Creative Therapies – Our counsellors provide a non-judgemental and confidential space where you can work through your experiences.
-You can choose from type of therapy you think will suit you as we have professionally qualified therapists who can offer different types of face-to-face talking therapies and creative therapies such as Dramatherapy or ecotherapy (with nature).
-We can also provide counselling online or on the telephone.
+You can choose from type of therapy you think will suit you as we have professionally qualified therapists who can offer different types of face-to-face talking therapies and creative therapies such as art therapy if you live in Coventry and Warwickshire.
+If you are aged 18 years and over we may also be able to offer you telephone or online counselling if you live in England or Wales.

 Groups – Some men may choose to work in a group with other men who have had similar experiences.
 If you would like to do this please contact us.
 We also offer a support group for any family and friends who have been affected by what happened.